Institute: New edition of Hitler's manifesto will expose his "lies, half-truths and vicious tirades"

 Germany’s justice system has vowed that any republication or distribution of the original book without proper annotation is to remain illegal.

 Hitler’s grandiose ploys

-"Mein Kampf" was the most important documentation of Hitler's intentions.
-He wrote it in two volumes between 1924 and 1926 before the Nazis took power.
+“Mein Kampf” was the most important documentation of Hitler’s intentions.
+He wrote it in two volumes between 1924 and 1926 before the Nazis usurped power.

-In their ploy to take power, the Nazis -- a short form for the National Socialist German Workers' Party -- attempted a premature coup in 1923.
+In their ploy to take over government, the Nazis – a short form for the National Socialist German Workers’ Party – attempted a premature coup in 1923.
 The party was banned, and Hitler was thrown into prison.

 There he wrote much of the first volume, which is mostly his glorified autobiography and a history of the party.